stonepros/stone/SubmittingPatches-backports.rst

 any cherry-picking assistance, so in that case it's up to you to resolve the conflict(s) (as described in `Conflict resolution`_) and finish cherry-picking all of the remaining commits.
-Once you are satisfied that the backport is complete in your local branch, `ceph-backport.sh` can finish the job of creating the pull request and updating the backport tracker issue.
+Once you are satisfied that the backport is complete in your local branch, `stone-backport.sh` can finish the job of creating the pull request and updating the backport tracker issue.
 To make that happen, just re-run the script exactly as you did before::

-    ceph-backport.sh $BACKPORT_TRACKER_ID
+    stone-backport.sh $BACKPORT_TRACKER_ID

 The script will detect that it is running from a branch with the same name as the one it would normally create on the first run and continues after the cherry-picking phase.

 For a quick reference on CLI, that contains above information, you can run::

-    ceph-backport.sh --usage
+    stone-backport.sh --usage

 Conflict resolution
 ^^^^^^^^^^^^^^^^^^^